sshyran/owntracks-electron-hardware/README.md

 # electron

-** Work in Progres.
-Maybe. **

 This is a proof of concept for implementing an [OwnTracks]-compatible device on a [Particle Electron](https://docs.particle.io/datasheets/electron-datasheet/).
+The photo shows the setup on a mini breadboard with (from left to right), the Electron's LiPo battery, the Electron and an [Adafruit Ultimate GPS](https://www.adafruit.com/products/746) on the breadboard, and the Electron's antenna.

 ![Electron with GPS](assets/electron.jpg)